 Many firms have undertaken proactive environmental initiatives in recent years – consider Wal-Mart’s efforts to increase energy conservation and more recently, their sustainable supply chain initiatives.
 But does the market see these activities as good value relative to other investment options?
 While some suggest financial benefits arise through energy and materials savings or improved reputation, others worry such initiatives won’t payoff immediately – or at all.

-Researchers Brian Jacobs (Michigan State University), Vinod Singhal (Georgia Institute of Technology) and Ravi Subramanian (Georgia Institute of Technology) analyzed how environmental performance affects shareholder value through stock market reactions.
+Researchers Brian Jacobs of Michigan State University, and Vinod Singhal and Ravi Subramanian of the Georgia Institute of Technology analyzed how environmental performance affects shareholder value through stock market reactions.
 Their work builds on previous research examining the market’s reaction to specific types of announcements.

 The market reaction to self-reported announcements did not differ from the reaction to third-party announcements.
 In fact, researchers found the market reacted only to three types of announcements: philanthropy, voluntary emissions reductions, and ISO 14001 certifications.
 In the category of self-disclosed firm announcements, philanthropy for environmental causes (such as cash gifts for conservation efforts) generated a positive market reaction, and voluntary emissions reductions (such as pledges or investments to cut emissions) created a negative market reaction.
 In the category of third-party recognition, ISO 14001 certifications resulted in a significant positive reaction.

 Most types of announcements (either from the firm or third parties) resulted in no significant change in share price.
 These include environmental business strategies (such as new standards), new eco-friendly products, renewably energy (supply or purchase), recycling programs, announcements of LEED certification, or third-party awards.

 Shareholders Reward Practical Actions